jgnewman/lightningDOM/README.md

                                                         [paint dom]
 ```

-Part of what makes LightningDOM fast and efficient is that it does this for you.
+Part of what makes lightningDOM fast and efficient is that it does this for you.

 So the ultimate caveat is this: If you create an `onmount` function for a node that is added and then removed within the same run loop, that function will never run.
 Why?
 Because it's a waste of time to actually add and then immediately remove a node from the DOM without giving the user a chance to interact with it.
 The same goes for `onunmount`, so make sure to keep this in mind when working with these events.